Our Success Helping Families

 Transitional Housing & Case Management Program

 We are excited about this great partnership with Christ Church of Rockaway.
-Abigail House is our Transitional Housing and Case Management Program.
+Abigail House is our Transitional Housing and Case Management Program for those affected by domestic violence.
 The property consists of 5 spacious and fully-furnished apartments and space for our social work staff to provide case management services for our families.

 Finding affordable housing in Morris County is just the first of many challenges homeless families face in becoming self-sufficient.
 Abigail House will allow us to provide safe, affordable and well-maintained apartments for our families in transition, making it possible for them to focus on education, employment, family stability, financial literacy and other critical milestones.